Duality Origami: Emergent Ensemble Symmetries in Holography and Swampland: Fluctuations around Ensemble Averages and Breaking Emergent Symmetries

-When we seriously take the correspondence between ensemble averaging and distance conjecture, one natural question is how the global symmetries are broken in honest theories of quantum gravity.
+When we take seriously the correspondence between ensemble averaging and distance conjecture, a natural question is how the global symmetries are broken in honest theories of quantum gravity.
 In the case of the distance conjecture, this is achieved by staying at a finite distance in the moduli space.

-The natural counterpart in ensemble averaging is to consider the ``fluctuations'' away from the averaging, and this should break any emergent global symmetry in the bulk.
-The question is then how to formulate these ideas into a precise mathematical formalism.
+In analogy with this, one could re-introduce moduli dependence in the ensemble average picture as well.
+To make sense of this, one should take the viewpoint that ensemble-averaged based holographic correspondences are ``coarse-grained" descriptions of microscopic dualities.
+By re-introducing moduli dependence, one is going from a coarse-grained to a more fine-grained picture.
+The moduli dependence can then be interpreted as deviations or fluctuations from the ensemble-average, and should be responsible for removing any emergent global symmetries.
+One can see that this is so in the discussions above - the theta functions, which depend on moduli, either do not respect the emergent symmetries or transmute them into T-duality transformations.
+However, in the expressions above, it is not clear how to interpret the theta functions as corresponding to an ensemble average with corrections.
+The question is then how to formulate these ideas in a precise mathematical formalism.

-Remarkably, the relevant mathematics is already known in the literature, as the Roeckle-Selberg spectral decomposition.
+Remarkably, the relevant mathematics is already known in the literature as the Roelcke-Selberg spectral decomposition.
 This is a decomposition of a square-integrable modular form as in~\cite{Terras,Zagier:1981}.
 This technology was applied to the partition functions of Narain CFTs defined via even, self-dual lattices in~\cite{Benjamin:2021ygh}, where it was shown that the ensemble average arises as the moduli-independent piece of the spectral decomposition.
 For our generalized CFTs, we require a spectral decomposition for non-holomorphic modular forms of congruence subgroups with non-zero weight.
 For square-integrable forms $f(\tau,\taub)$, the decomposition is~\cite{roelcke1966eigenwertproblem,roelcke1967eigenwertproblem,mono2019spectral}